alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-12-danger-of-denying-sunnah.md

 date: 2020-09-12
 source: Majmu' Fatawa vol. 27
 category: [refutals,muqolat]
-excerpt: "I considered it necessary to make things clear regarding the claims of this man, and expose his reality before the Muslims so that they would be aware of his fallacies.
+summary: "I considered it necessary to make things clear regarding the claims of this man, and expose his reality before the Muslims so that they would be aware of his fallacies.
 Also, I want to fulfill the pledge, escape blame, and guide the Muslim Ummah."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz